lakshmanrahul2204/options-sense/README.md

 # OptionsSense — Options Fair Value Calculator

-A Streamlit app that connects to your **Groww broker account** via API, fetches live Option Greeks, and calculates the **fair premium value** using a **Taylor Series Expansion** of the Black-Scholes option pricing model.
+Lakshman Rahul has created a Streamlit app that connects to your **Groww broker account** via API, fetches live Option Greeks, and calculates the **fair premium value** using a **Taylor Series Expansion** of the Black-Scholes option pricing model.

 ---